-As a result of the audit tender, the Committee concluded that the reappointment of BDO as Auditor was in the best interests of the Company and of shareholders and its recommendation was endorsed by the Board.
+This review constituted the Audit Committee's annual assessment of the effectiveness of the external audit process.
+The Audit Committee concluded that the re-appointment of BDO LLP was in the best interests of the Company and shareholders.

 Catherine Wall